nilaykumar/nilaykumar.github.io/content/blog/insar-gaza.md

-For those of us scientists or technical workers in the imperial core, we must devote ourselves to understanding the technologies that [our](https://scienceforthepeople.org/2024/03/27/science-magazines-editorial-bias-against-palestinians/) [fields](https://archive.scienceforthepeople.org/vol-2/v2n4/history-aaas/) use to sustain and exacerbate modern conditions of oppression, wherever possible, co-opt the master's tools.
+For those of us scientists or technical workers in the imperial core, we must devote ourselves to understanding the technologies that [our](https://scienceforthepeople.org/2024/03/27/science-magazines-editorial-bias-against-palestinians/) [fields](https://archive.scienceforthepeople.org/vol-2/v2n4/history-aaas/) use to sustain and exacerbate modern conditions of oppression, and wherever possible, co-opt the master's tools.

 If you found this note interesting or learned something useful, please consider